 Renters insurance is equivalent to homeowners’ insurance, but for tenants.
 It covers a tenant’s belongings and offers liability coverage if issues arise.

 Every renter’s insurance policy is different, so it’s important that the tenant understand the policy and coverage they are getting from their insurer.

 One of the main things that stop tenants from buying renters insurance is the misplaced belief that landlords insurance covers their belongings.
 Landlord insurance protects only the physical structure and any of the possessions in the rental that belongs to the landlord – commonly things like white appliances.

 If the tenant doesn’t have their own insurance policy they won’t have liability coverage nor will their possessions be covered in the case of a fire or burglary.
 Because of this, it’s a good idea to inform all new tenants that they will need their own renters insurance policy.

 Many tenants don’t buy insurance because they think the cost is prohibitive.
 However, renters insurance is one of the cheapest and easiest kinds of insurance to obtain.

 Most renters insurance policies are in the range of $100 to $200 a year.
-However, Lemonade has renters insurance that starts from as little as $5 a month!
+However, some companies such as Lemonade make renters insurance much more affordable.

 If a guest comes around, slips, and falls in the property, the tenant is liable.
 Most renters insurance policies offer liability protection to protect against this.